liziyandata/Amazon-Sage-Maker-ML-Udacity-/README.md

 # Amazon-Sage-Maker
-This repository will save all files during ML study on Udacity
+This repository will save all files of ML to prediect eqs of experiment P4677